Passport for your ESTA application

 • North Korea

-Anyone who entered these countries on or after March 1st, 2011 (or after January 12th, 2021, in the case of Cuba) will not be eligible to apply for ESTA.
+Anyone who entered these countries on or after March 1dt, 2011 (or in the case of Cuba, since January 12, 2021) is excluded from the ESTA system.

-However, a stay in one of these countries after your ESTA was approved will also cause problems during a later US entry and can lead to the cancellation of your ESTA approval.
+Also, a stay in one of these countries after ESTA approval causes problems for a later US entry and can lead to the termination of the ESTA approval.